spatialwalk/AvatarKit-Web-Demo/README.md

 Character ID can be obtained from the SDK management platform and is used to identify the virtual character to load.

+**Getting Test Character IDs:**
+- Visit [Test Avatars](https://docs.spatialreal.ai/overview/test-avatars) to get test character IDs for testing
+- Test avatars include: Rohan, Dr.Kellan, Priya, and Josh

 **Adding Custom Character IDs:**
 - Click the ➕ button next to the "Character ID" label to add a new character ID
+- Or click the 🔗 link icon button to open the test avatars page in a new tab
 - Enter the character ID in the popup modal
 - The new ID will be added to the dropdown list and automatically selected
 - Added IDs are temporary and only persist for the current session (not saved after page refresh)